 Corporations are art, too.

-If a contemporary artist wants to be successful in the art market he needs representatives, sellers and promoters like gallerists, shareholders like museums and collectors and a corporate structure to not be him/herself anymore, reducing liability – in short, a company.
-All for the love of the invention of corporations who serve exactly that purpose: to invent a new legal persona.
+Is incorporating oneself an artistic position a choice or a necessity in a hypercapitalistic service- & entertainment culture in which selling yourself (your feelings, your home, your privacy, your ideas, your time) is the key for making a living?
+If a contemporary artist wants to be successful in the art market he/she/they need representatives, sellers and promoters like gallerists, shareholders like museums and collectors and a corporate structure to not be him/herself/themselves anymore.
+It is about creating a legal persona taking the blame and fame, a brand, a legal fortress, a tax haven, a reduced liability – in short, a company.
+All for the love of the invention of corporations who serve exactly that purpose: inventing a new legal persona as a stand-in to become a separate body in the service economy, where one has to sell out – or perish.

 The first American corporations were developed in the 1790s, almost instantly becoming key institutions in the young nation’s economy.
 Although corporations existed in Europe in the early 19th century—particularly in Great Britain and the Netherlands—no country took to corporate development like the United States. (investopedia.com)